The role of online platforms in ensuring tax compliance by their users

 One option might be to enable platforms to operate something akin to the construction industry tax deduction scheme, but at a rate that would minimise the number of situations in which workers have to claim refunds of over-deducted tax.
 Final adjustments could be made by means of a simple reconciliation process at the end of the year.

-We note the IRS has recently released a withholding tax calculator which We suggest that this, and other international withholding models, would be worth investigating further as part of the Government’s work.
+We note the IRS has recently released a withholding tax calculator which helps taxpayers identify their correct tax withholding.
+We suggest that this, and other international withholding models, would be worth investigating further as part of the Government’s work.

-The consulatation document can be found on GOV.UK.
+The consultation document can be found on GOV.UK.

 Our response can be found here: The role of online platforms in ensuring tax compliance by their users – LITRG response